suhasmeti/prod-support-docs/docs/cirrent-ini.rst

 .. topic:: How INI works

-	CIRRENT™ INI works on its own, or in combination with CIRRENT™ MAI, to deliver insight into how your IoT devices perform and are being used in practice.
+	CIRRENT™ INI works on its own, or in combination with CIRRENT™ MAI, to deliver insight into how your IoT devices perform and how devices are used in practice.
 INI uses the CIRRENT™ Agent, a lean application that’s embedded in your IoT product to securely report data into the CIRRENT™ Cloud, providing real-time access for your product management and engineering teams via the CIRRENT™ Console.

 	.. image:: img/ini-img.png
 	    :align: center